 This brings me to an issue I often grapple with.
-There is no shortage of people who are acutely aware of the injustices found in Appalachia, and indeed, our nation.
+There is no shortage of people acutely aware of the injustices found in Appalachia, and indeed, our nation.
 Some of us write about it, some just talk about it (“back porch activists as Terry Steel once pointed out), and others act on it.
 Yet, as many people know about, write about, talk about, and act on issues of injustice, nothing changes.

-To wrap up her 1995 documentary Justice in the Coalfields, Anne Lewis went back to southwest Virginia a few years after the 1989 Pittston strike to check in on some of those who were most involved.
+To wrap up her 1995 documentary Justice in the Coalfields, Anne Lewis went back to southwest Virginia a few years after the 1989 Pittston strike to check in on some of the union folks who were most involved.
 She asked them their thoughts on justice in the coalfields.
 When Bradley McKenzie was asked, “So where does it end?” he stated it as plainly as I ever heard it, “When all the coal’s left here.
 They won’t worry about us anymore… That’s when it’s over—when every lump of coal is gone.”

 “The most difficult existential question that we face is accepting this reality and this trajectory and yet finding the strength to rebel and resist.
 Those who carry out effective resistance in times of distress, they understand all of the forces are right against them, they understand how powerful those forces are, they understand how small they are, and yet they resist anyway.
 Resistance becomes about something other than winning, it becomes about affirming who we are as human beings, understanding that if justice perishes human life on Earth has lost its meaning.
 It is a perpetual, never-ending struggle and we’re called to that struggle, and we are called to have faith that that struggle is worth it, even if every indicator around us seems to say that it’s futile.”

-A year and a half later, after trying to piecemeal an income together lecturing at a variety of colleges and universities (thanks to some help from a few friends), my path ultimately led to graduate studies at Virginia Tech under a teaching assistantship.
-I was recruited by the new graduate coordinator who also happened to be a friend I’d co-presented with at a Dimensions of Political Ecology Conference.
-At first, I was elated, hoping that if I climbed further on the academic ladder, I could gain more credibility in the academic world and find a means of doing justice work while supporting my family.
-But the experience at a much larger, much more privileged institution, did not bode well for my ethical senses, never mind my realistic pragmatism.
+A year and a half later, after trying to piecemeal an income together lecturing at a variety of colleges and universities (thanks to some help from a few friends), my path ultimately led to graduate studies at Virginia Tech through a teaching assistantship.
+I was recruited by the new graduate coordinator who also happened to be a friend I’d co-presented with at a Dimensions of Political Ecology Conference at the University of Kentucky.
+At first, I was elated, hoping that if I climbed further on the academic ladder I could gain more credibility in the academic world and find a means of doing justice work.
+But the experience at a much larger, much more privileged institution, did not bode well for my ethical senses—never mind my pragmatic senses.

-I admit that collaborative research could remedy some of the issues, but such boldly qualitative research places non-degree holders on equal footing as academic researchers which would destabilize the institutional ivory tower built upon a foundation of self-derived legitimacy and classism.
+I admit that collaborative research could remedy some of the issues, but such boldly qualitative research places non-degree holders on equal footing as academic researchers which would *gasp* destabilize the institutional ivory tower built upon a foundation of self-derived legitimacy and classism.
 Thus, the majority of research is done from on high with articles that end up in peer-reviewed journals which are often physically, financially, and intellectually inaccessible to the communities from which the information is extracted.
-If the research is used, it’s most likely by other academic researchers perpetuating their middle and upper-middle-class lives, or corporate PR firms seeking to do a little cost/benefit analysis on operations that would further risk the public health of the communities in question.4 This being said, at the end of the day the majority of research ends up being exploitative and therefore unethical while leaving communities in the same shape—or worse.
+If the research is used, it’s most likely by other academic researchers perpetuating their middle and upper-middle-class lives, or worse yet corporate PR firms seeking to do a little cost/benefit analysis on operations that would further risk the public health of the communities in question.
+This being said, at the end of the day the majority of research ends up being exploitative and therefore unethical while leaving communities in the same shape—or worse.